air-yan/air-yan.github.io/_posts/2018-12-17-Intercompany-Transaction.md

 We have expenses incurred in one subsidiary.

-For example, we have a marketing specialist Lisa who is going to host a large marketing campaign in US for the development of US business.
-She spent some money on this campaign so we should record it in the expense system like this.
+For example, Lisa, a marketing specialist of your company, is going to host a large marketing campaign in US for the development of US business.
+She spent some money on this campaign so you can record it in the expense system like this.

 |Sub|Account| Debit  | Credit | Explanation |
 |----|-----| ------------- | ------------- |--------|
 |DE|Campaign Expense| $10,000.00  |   | Bill |
 |DE|Account Payable to Credit Card|   | $10,000.00  | Bill |

-Memo: Lisa's campaign cost in U.S.
-(We assume the above part of job has been fully automated but the below part has yet to be automated.)
+Memo: Lisa's campaign cost in U.S. (Lisa is a DE employee) (We assume the above part of job has been fully automated but the below part has yet to be automated.)

 ### Intercompany Transaction Journal
-However, these expenses are actually paid by another subsidiary, because Lisa is not an employee from our US subsidiary but an employee from German subsidiary.
-She come here to help.
-For some reasons, she spent this money out-of-pocket **or** from her German Corporate Credit Card.
-So this expense and money is recorded back to her own company - the German subsidiary.
+However, because Lisa is not an employee from your US subsidiary but an employee from your German subsidiary, these expenses are actually paid by DE.
+For some reasons, she spent this money out of her pocket *or* from her German Corporate Credit Card.
+So this bill is recorded back to her own company - the German subsidiary.

-Based on the above journal entry, the global accounting team needs to record an intercompany transaction journal which includes four lines of entries to transfer this expense from DE to US:
+Based on the above bill, the global accounting team needs to record an intercompany transaction journal, which includes four lines of entries, to transfer this expense from DE to US:

 |Sub|Automation| Debit  | Credit | Explanation |
 |----|-----| ------------- | ------------- |------------- |